ojhavk/ojhavk.github.io/index.md

 <!-- ![](/imgs/water_segmentation_work.png) -->

 ## Interdisciplinary Research
+I like to work on **interdisciplinary research** and **data science** projects.
+For example, I work with Civil Engineering researchers on the following problem.
 A _Civil Engineering_ problem was solved by applying AI algorithms.
 In structural engineering, where large steel constructions, such as bridges and domes, are built, whose structural response is characterised by large displacements and are vulnerable to progressive collapses due to buckling effects, leading to sudden failures.
 A thorough analysis of such buckling was analysed using optimisation algorithms.

 <p align="center">